Skip to main content

 Benefits of asset-based lending

-For investors, there are multiple potential benefits of incorporating asset-based lending into a diversified portfolio, these may include:
+For investors, there are multiple potential benefits of incorporating asset-based lending into a diversified portfolio, which may include:

-• Potential inflation protection—Tangible assets typically increase in value as inflation rises, therefore there are potential asset appreciation benefits in higher inflationary environments.
+• Potential inflation protection—Tangible assets typically increase in value as inflation rises, therefore potential asset appreciation benefits exist in higher inflationary environments.

 What are the risks of asset-based lending?